Connect with others who understand.

 • Blood-clotting disorders

-Some MyLupusTeam members have wondered if their bleeding was connected to their lupus but discovered that it was related to another factor.
-One member wrote, “It got to the point where I had my period more days of the month than days of the month where I didn’t have my period!
+Some MyLupusTeam members have wondered if their bleeding was connected to their lupus but later discovered another cause.
+One member wrote, “It got to the point where I had my period more days of the month than not!
 However, according to my gynecologist, my heavy periods were due to fibroids.”

 How To Manage Abnormal Vaginal Bleeding

-It’s important to remember that you’re not alone — many others also experience abnormal vaginal bleeding while living with lupus.
-Even though this issue is common, it’s important to discuss your symptoms with your health care provider.
-Many people remain silent about symptoms like abnormal vaginal bleeding instead of asking for help and getting relief.
-It’s also important to talk to your doctor about any health changes so they can rule out the possibility of additional underlying health conditions.
+You’re not alone — many people with lupus experience abnormal vaginal bleeding.
+Even though this issue is common, it’s important to discuss your symptoms with your healthcare provider.
+Many people stay silent about symptoms like spotting or unusual bleeding instead of asking for help.

-If you're trying to conceive but have abnormal bleeding and are concerned about your fertility, you might want to talk with your rheumatologist and gynecologist about how to improve your chances of having a child.
-They can test your hormone levels and the health of your ovaries to see what challenges you might have in becoming pregnant and offer recommendations.
-Together, you can develop a plan to help you manage your lupus and achieve your life goals.
+If you have abnormal bleeding and are concerned about your fertility, talk with your rheumatologist and gynecologist about how to improve your chances of having a child.
+They may refer you to a fertility specialist to help you explore your options.
+Your healthcare team can help you manage your lupus while supporting your reproductive goals.

 Talk With Others Who Understand